 - An athletic mesomorph body type made men more adventurous.

 - A skinny ectomorph body type made men more intellectual.

 - A stocky endomorphic body type made men more affectionate.

-Not surprisingly, Sheldon was then accused of just rattling off common stereotypes.
+Not surprisingly, Sheldon was accused of just rattling off common stereotypes.
 A 1989 study by Ryckman et al found that we tend to assume that fat people spend too much time eating and too little time moving, that fit people are more confident and capable, and that skinny people must be intellectuals who forget to eat.

 Or perhaps Sheldon was just noticing the differing fitness levels are associated with different interests.
 For instance, it’s not that farfetched to think that people who get lost in deep intellectual activities may sometimes forget to eat, giving them a thin ectomorph body type.
 That’s not why most ectomorphs are skinny, but I can see how someone might think that.

 Regardless of his reasoning, though, the psychological side of his somatotype research didn’t pan out.
 His hypothesis was refuted.
 Nowadays, somatotypes are just used to describe someone’s physical characteristics—especially those that are genetic.
 And in that sense, the three body types make sense.
 Certain clusters of characteristics do go together.